 Score: 3

 Mild climate units are currently available from several manufacturers.
-Micro heat pumps efficient at lower temperatures still need to be tested for heating capability below 40°F. At least two manufacturers are committed to cold-climate capable micro heat pumps (Midea and Gradient).
+Micro heat pumps efficient at lower temperatures still need to be tested for heating capability below 40°F. At least two manufacturers are committed to cold-climate capable micro heat pumps (Midea and Gradient) and indicate on their websites broader availability of their product in 2024.

 Market awareness is quite low, and customers are unaware of the benefits.
-There are no ENERGY STAR labels non-performance standards for these products yet to help market and communicate benefits to customers.
+There are no ENERGY STAR labels nor performance standards for these products yet to help market and communicate benefits to customers, although NEEP reports ENERGY STAR and the Consortium for Energy Efficiency (CEE) are considering developing specifications for this technology (NEEP2024).

 Energy Savings and Cost-effectiveness

+Considering the existing opportunities for micro heat pumps, Cost-effectiveness calculations are presented for lost opportunity – when replacing a window air conditioning unit, and for a retrofit application.

+Use case: Lost Opportunity – blended baseline

-Cost-Effectiveness Score: 5
+Cost-Effectiveness Score: 3

-Lifetime Energy Savings Score: 2
+Lifetime Energy Savings Score: 1

-UCT B/C ratio: 7.36
+Simplified UCT B/C ratio: 1.1

-Total cost (levelized 15 yrs): 600$

-Avoided cost (levelized 15 yrs): 3,312$
+Total cost: $300

+Avoided cost: $334